 What word can you use for training your dog to get off the bed?
-You may want to skip "down" as you might use this to cue your dog to lie down and thing get confusing with using a cue for two different actions, so why not try with "floor" or "jump" instead?
+You may want to skip "down" as you might use this to cue your dog to lie down and things get confusing when using a cue for two different actions, so why not try with "floor" or "jump" instead?

-Training a Dog to Get Off the Bed/Furniture
+Training a Dog to Get Off the Bed or Furniture

 If your dog has shown signs of aggression in the past though, you want to have a dog trainer or behavior consultant guide you through this training for safety purposes.
 We don't want anybody to get hurt!